 Have a Dance Party

-It might sound silly, but throwing on a playlist of your favorite music (I’m talking throwbacks from middle school, that trap song you just can’t get out of your head, and literally anything by Queen) and just dancing it out can make a world of difference.
+It might sound silly, but blasting a playlist of your favorite music (I’m talking throwbacks from middle school, that new Taylor Swift album with songs you just can’t get out of your head, whatever floats your boat) and just dancing it out can make a world of difference.
 Get goofy and shake your booty.
 I promise that no one cares and you will absolutely feel better with this serotonin boost.

 Text An Encouragement to a Friend

-Rather than just complaining about whatever is making you feel down, send something thoughtful to a friend.
-This can be a cute quote you found on Pinterest, just a sweet note to tell them that you’re thinking of them, or being really intentional to ask them about their current life situation.
+Rather than focusing on whatever is making you feel down, send something thoughtful to a friend.
+This can be a cute quote you found on Pinterest, just a sweet note to tell them that you’re thinking of them, or you can get really intentional and ask them about their current life situation.
 You might be surprised at how much it helps you when you get the chance to help a loved one.
 It’s a great way to redirect your mind.

 Be Purposeful on Social Media

-Some would say to just turn off screens altogether, but I say that if you plan to scroll on Instagram – don’t do it aimlessly.
-Take the time to think up encouraging comments for each and every photo.
+Some would say to just turn off screens altogether, but I say that if you plan to scroll on Instagram, don’t do it aimlessly.
+Take the time to think up encouraging comments for each and every photo that you see.
 Read the captions fully and reply to them directly.
-Compliment someone’s new haircut, congratulate them on their engagement, find out where their outfit is from, and read their blog post/look through their online shop.
+Compliment someone’s new haircut, congratulate them on their engagement, find out where their outfit is from, and read their blog post or look through their online shop.

 Buy Yourself a Treat

-Don’t go too crazy.
-You may feel like overcompensating when your mood is in a rough place.
+Take this tip with a grain of salt.
+You may feel like overcompensating when your mind is in a rough place.
 It can be easy to get spendy and suddenly you’ve put in massive Amazon and Target orders without really paying attention to your budget or what you were buying.
-Instead, keep it simple with a bouquet of flowers, a bar of chocolate, that matcha latte, or a new candle–something that sparks joy but doesn’t hurt your wallet.
+Instead, keep it simple with a bouquet of flowers, a bar of chocolate, a matcha latte, or a new candle–something that sparks joy but doesn’t hurt your wallet.
 It may be just what you need to brighten things up without breaking the bank.

 List the Best Things in Your Life

 You ever hear the phrase “when you focus on the good, the good gets better“?
 There’s a reason why it’s so popular: it’s true!
 Grab a pen and paper (or open a note on your phone) and start listing out the things which bring you the most joy.
-Nothing is too big or too small for this list, so take your time and I guarantee it’ll bring a smile to your face as you begin to really fixate on gratitude.
+Nothing is too big or too small for this list, so take your time, and I guarantee it’ll bring a smile to your face as you begin to really fixate on gratitude.

 Eat Sour Candy